-John is Chief Creative Officer at The Garden, a TV production company specialising in documentary series including 24 Hours in A&E and 24 Hours in Police Custody, Squid Game: The Challenge, and Alone, and feature docs such as Our Falklands War: A Frontline Story and Gun No 6.
+John is CEO of The Garden, a TV production company specialising in premium factual series including 24 Hours in A&E, 24 Hours in Police Custody, Squid Game: The Challenge, and Alone, and feature docs such as Our Falklands War: A Frontline Story and Gun No 6.
 Previously he was Head of Specialist Factual and Arts at Channel 4, commissioning and overseeing programmes including Grayson Perry’s series, Our Gay Wedding: The Musical, and The Vote.
 Before joining Channel 4, he was Commissioning Editor for Factual at Channel 5, and spent 13 years making programmes at the BBC.

 Roger is an influential artist based in London.
 Roger worked with Artangel in 2008 on the critically acclaimed work Seizure.
 Roger's work is shown and collected by international institutions such as MoMa, Tate, and Chicago Art Institute and the Walker.
 Roger continues to bury aircraft in a global network of international artworks.